University of New England - Innovation for a Healthier Planet

 Example: In hospitalized adults (P), how does hourly rounding (I), compared with no rounding (C), affect falls (O)?

 You may not need to include all components of PICO; often two or three elements are sufficient.
-The question format is slightly different for different types of research questions.

 Question & Study Types